 View a complete list of past award recipients.

 JOIN THE CELEBRATION

 Be a part of this important event and show your support for advancing energy efficiency by serving as a Dinner Sponsor.
 Sponsorships are available at three levels—Shooting Star, Shining Star, and Star—all of which will provide your organization with unparalleled visibility and benefits.
-Contact Scott Thach for more information.
+Contact Scott Thach or download the one-pager today for more information.

-You may also join the celebration by purchasing an individual seat, which are available for $1000 for a general seat or $2000 for a VIP seat, which provides access to the VIP reception prior to the dinner program.
+You may also join the celebration by purchasing an individual seat, which are available for $1000 for a general seat or $2000 for a seat and access to the VIP reception prior to the dinner program.
 For more information, contact firstname.lastname@example.org.

 The Star of Energy Efficiency award recipients are selected each year by the Dinner & Awards Committee, which includes a diverse group of industry representatives.
 The Committee reviews all nominations, selects finalists, and ultimately selects the recipients in each award category.